adityajain-Infobeans/Addon-Beans-Frontend/README.md

     - Manager
     - HR
 3. Manager can :
-    - raise ticket
+    - Raise ticket
-    - view their own tickets.
+    - View their own tickets.
+    - Edit their ticket
+    - Delete Their Ticket
 4. HR can
-    - view all tickets
+    - View all tickets
-    - change ticket status
+    - Change status of any ticket
-    - Add comments
+    - Add comments to any ticket
+    - Raise ticket
+    - View their own tickets.
+    - Edit their ticket
+    - Delete Their Ticket

 ##### Backend :